-- Turn the knob on your automatic regulator until the arrow points to the tank opposite the one to be removed.
+- 1. Turn the knob on your automatic regulator until the arrow points to the tank opposite the one to be removed.
 Shut off the gas valve on the tank to be removed. - 2.
 Disconnect the rubber gas line at the tank to be removed.
 (The green plastic fitting is a right-hand thread and no tools should be used.)

 3. Turn the large clamping T-handle counterclockwise until the hold-down bracket is loosened enough to be able to remove the tank.
-If your trailer is equipped with a gas tank cover, you must remove the T-handle and then remove the cover before removing the bottle
+If your trailer is equipped with a gas tank cover, the T-handle must be removed, and then the cover removed before removing the bottle